dawaltconley/rob/_projects/2017-04-24-humble-soundtrack.md

 media: bandcamp
 image: humble.jpg
 ---
-Composer and sound designer for Humble, an indie 2D platforming video game (and my college senior thesis project).
+Composer and sound designer for Humble, an indie 2D platforming video game (and my undergraduate thesis project).
 Additionally contributed as game designer and programmer.